Community service: Personal benefits of serving

 People gain the most from their community service projects when they volunteer their time to help people that they have never interacted with before.
 This direct contact allows people to see life from a different perspective and reevaluate their opinions of others.
 Many young people who get involved in community service come out with a more well-rounded worldview.

 Another benefit in participating in community service is a greater understanding and appreciation for diversity.
 Appreciating other cultures and breaking down stereotypes is important to becoming a responsible citizen and better person.
 By participating in a community service project where interaction is required, personal relationships can begin to grow.
 These personal relationships help people have informal and consistent interactions that through time, often break down negative stereotypes.

 These relationships can also facilitate more opinions and viewpoints surrounding various topics that help participants to grow in diversity.
 Stereotypes can be defined as, "believing unfairly that all people or things with a specific characteristic are the same."
 Stereotypes often reveal themselves in quick judgments based solely off of visible characteristics.
 These judgments move into a biased opinion when you believe that these judgments are always true.
 These stereotypes can be harmful to both personal relationships and relationships within the workplace.
 Community service helps people to realize that everyone does not fall into these preconceived ideas.

 Along with breaking down stereotypes, community service work can assist people in realizing that those they are helping and working with are no different from themselves.
 This realization can lead to empathizing with others.
 Learning to understand the needs and motivations of others, especially those who live different lives from our own, is an important part of living a productive life.
 This leads to a view of humanity that can help a person stay free of biased opinions of others and can lead to a more diverse and ultimately more productive and thought-provoking life.

 Volunteer work that's relevant to the job position can be added as work experience in resume.
-According to U.S. News & World Report, "If volunteer work is relevant to the job position, it may want include it under the professional or work experience sections on resume."
+According to U.S. News & World Report, volunteer work that is relevant to the job may be listed under the professional or work experience sections of a resume."
 This depends on working term as a volunteer.
 If the term were more than 2 years, it's not worthwhile to list community service as work experience.